-Kenya and Zimbabwe banned by Fifa
+Zimbabwe hits back after Fifa ban

 In early November, Sports Minister Amina Mohamed set up a caretaker committee to run Kenyan football after an investigation revealed financial irregularities at the FKF.

-FKF officials were soon locked out of their offices as the committee took over the running of Kenyan football.
+FKF officials were soon locked out of their offices as the committee took over the running of Kenyan football, and Mwendwa stepped aside at the end of the month.

-At the end of the month, former FKF president Nick Mwendwa stepped aside in late November after being charged with multiple counts of fraud, allegations he has denied.

-Now, Fifa is demanding the sport minister rescind her decision to appoint a caretaker committee with the global body also requesting that control of the FKF offices be handed back to a federation now led by Mwendwa's vice-president, Doris Petra.
+Now, Fifa is demanding Mohamed rescind her decision to appoint a caretaker committee - with the global body also requesting that control of the FKF offices be handed back to a federation now led by Mwendwa's vice-president, Doris Petra.

-Fifa did advise that it would cooperate with the ongoing investigation into 'corruption and any unethical conduct regarding FKF officials' during Kenya's ban.
+Fifa did advise that it would cooperate with the ongoing investigation into "corruption and any unethical conduct regarding FKF officials" during Kenya's ban.

 Last month, Kenya's administrative woes saw its team withdrawn from its Women's Nations Cup qualifying tie against Uganda.